windycom/API/README.md

 # Windy API v4
 Windy API v4, also known as as Windy Leaflet Plugin, is simple to use javascript API based on [Leaflet](https://leafletjs.com/) and technology, that powers [Windy.com](https://www.windy.com).

-Windy API uses Leaflet version `0.7.7`.
+Windy API uses Leaflet version `1.4.x`.

-## Previous versions of Windy API
+## Upgrade from previous version of an API
- - Windy API `v2.3` will be discontinued as of 31.11.2018
+Windy API v4.5 was based on `Leaflet 0.7.7`.
+We hope that transition to the new version of Leaflet will be smooth.
+Both APIs are basically the same.

+Just replace `<script src="https://unpkg.com/leaflet@0.7.7/dist/leaflet.js"></script>` with `<script src="https://unpkg.com/leaflet@1.4.0/dist/leaflet.js"></script>` in your HTML code and you should be done.

 ## Getting started
 Obtain your [Windy API key here](https://api4.windy.com/api-key/) and check out our tutorials.
 You will handle our API in less than 20 minutes!